Being Respectful and Responsible

 JSC & Additional Student Responsibilities:

-Students within the 3-6 grade have many opportunities so explore their leadership skills through various roles and responsibilities.
-Office monitors, house captains, school captains, and junior school council, are a few of the many ways students may support the work of their peers.
+All classrooms across our school have many opportunities to explore their leadership skills through various roles and responsibilities.
+Office monitors, House Captains, School Captains, and Junior School Council, are a few of the many ways students may support the work of their peers.
 These students are responsible for events such as organising fundraising days, school discos, and community service events.